aws-ia/terraform-aws-eks-blueprints/examples/observability/adot-amp-grafana-for-memcached/README.md

 Enter `yes` at command prompt to apply

 Alternatively, you can reuse an existing Managed Grafana workspace.
-In this case, you can add `grafana_endpoint="https://xxx/"` to your `terraform.tfvars` or use an evironment variable `export TF_VAR_grafana_endpoint=""https://xxx/""`
+In this case, you can add `grafana_endpoint="https://xxx/"` to your `terraform.tfvars` or use an environment variable `export TF_VAR_grafana_endpoint=""https://xxx/""`

 2. Generate a Grafana API Key